 For the Greeks, Easter is all about escape and welcoming spring in the forest, the fields, or on the beach – anywhere near Mother Nature.
 It’s also about family, friends and sharing.
 One of the greatest pleasures for the Greeks is guests paying an unexpected visit during Easter Sunday’s cookout.

 Greek Easter is also about fresh beginnings as this is symbolized by Christ’s Resurrection (“Anastasi”) but also the reawakening of nature which comes to life with its blossoming flowers, blooming trees, and returning birds chirping their way into our hearts.
-For more about what Greeks do on Orthodox Easter read here.

 For all of you thinking of visiting Greece, I suggest you seriously consider Easter, and to make it easier, in today’s post I recommend three destinations to immerse yourself into thegenuine Greek Orthodox Easter experience and celebrate Easter like a Greek.